emre570/100-days-CUDA/day10/README.md

 cd build && cmake .. && make -j && ./main

-you have to execute this every time you want to run
+you have to execute this every time you want to

+execute vscode server:
+code-server --bind-addr 0.0.0.0:8080 --auth password

+go in working container:
+docker exec -it my-cuda-container bash